Where to stay in Bangkok

 Back in 2013 Bangkok officially became the most visited city in the world (wikipedia) and has remained there ever since.
 With around 16 million foreign visitors as well as the estimated 11 million Thai visitors it is no wonder, the hotel scene here is one of the best in the world.
 With hotels ranging from multi dorm hostels all the way through to ultra luxury world class hotels, spread across many different areas, deciding where is best to stay when your in Bangkok is a big challenge.

-Over the years we have stayed all over Bangkok in a wide range of properties and between us we have a wide range of experience from which to draw.
+Over the years we have stayed all over the city in a wide range of properties and between us we have a wide range of experience from which to draw.
 Below we have split Bangkok’s main hotel areas up to try and help you decide on the best area for your Bangkok stay.

 To say your hotel is on Sukhumvit road is not really a description of its location, as Bangkok’s main central artery this roads runs from one side of the city all the way through and beyond.
 In fact it runs all the way through several other towns to the Cambodia border.
 I read somewhere that this is the longest road in Asia, can’t seem to verify that but I can verify it is very long.